ocipekten/Space-Invaders/README.md

 ## Description

-This is the final project of ECE417.
 The project consists of the game logic and displayment of graphics on a VGA screen.

-## Screenshots
+Can be adjusted to be displayed on various display sizes by changing the screen resolution in code.